abdullah-koc/MobileAction-Final-Project/README.md

 Muhammet Abdullah Koç

 ## Note: Because IP's are changing, you need to change IP address of postgres configuration at application.properties before running the application.
+Also, postgresql username, password, and database information should be updated before run.

 Screenshots